Communication is important...

 Coming soon is an autobiography written in his own hand.
 Damian wrote the book to spread awareness of Developmental Learning Disorder (DLD) as well to talk about the problems that he had to go through.
 He has included a lot of different things, such as:

-The price of the book is £5.00 (on Kindle) and £15.00 (as paperback) and you can buy it from Amazon or from any good book stores.
+The price of the book is £5.00 (on Kindle) and £16.00 (as paperback) and you can buy it from Amazon.
 Or clicking on the widget in the box on the right.

 Damian says that he hopes that the book is a success and will spread awareness of the hidden disability.

 Damian is hoping that the book will end up being sold world-wide and becoming a best seller.
 The ultimate goal that he is hoping for is that the disability becomes well known, and this website and the book is a good place to start.
 He also hopes that he can also end up doing a lot of talks, and maybe do conferences where he can talk and spread awareness on the back of this book.